FranbonAhmed/hmda-responsible-ml-audit/PORTFOLIO_NOTES.md

 ## 6. Team attribution preserved

-This was completed as a Group capstone project for DNSC 6330.
+This was completed as a capstone project for DNSC 6330.
 Public packaging does not attribute every analysis component to a single individual.